AbRahimnejad/AbRahimnejad.github.io/index.md

-My research focuses on estimation and identification, machine learning, optimization methods, and cyber-physical systems.
-My experience spans smart energy systems and mechatronic/robotic platforms.
+My research focuses on estimation and identification, machine learning, and optimization methods.
+My experience spans cyber-physical systems, including smart energy systems and mechatronic/robotic platforms.
+I’m also interested in data-driven and reinforcement learning approaches for resilient, secure operation and control of smart systems.